emicklei/melrose/docs/dsl.md

 ```

 ### flatten<a name="flatten"></a>
-Flatten all operations on a musical object to a new sequence.
+Flatten (ungroup) all operations on a musical object to a new sequence.

 ```javascript
 flatten(sequence('(C E G) B')) // => C E G B